- Biological Inventions

-According to Indian patent act section 3, which deals with inventions which are considered not patentable, any “mathematical method or business method or a computer program or algorithms are not patentable”.
+According to the Indian patent act section 3, which deals with inventions that are considered not patentable, any “mathematical method or business method or a computer program or algorithms are not patentable”.
 However, they are patentable if a new method solves a “technical” problem and an apparatus/system is developed from it.

 Allowing business methods to be patented or incorporating Business Method Patents into Indian Patent Act could allow investors to have more confidence in our system and thus encourage them to increase their investment in our infrastructure and other projects.

 The importance and value of patenting a business method can be illustrated by the case of Netflix, a leading internet subscription services company that was awarded a patent for its computer-implemented approach for renting movies and TV shows to customers in 2003.
-In 2006, Netflix filed a patent infringement suit against their primary competitor, Blockbuster.
+In 2006, Netflix filed a patent infringement suit against its primary competitor, Blockbuster.
 The case was later settled out of court.

-About the Author: Mr Paras Khurana, Patent Associate at Khurana & Khurana and can be reached at: email@example.com
+About the Author: Mr. Paras Khurana, Patent Associate at Khurana & Khurana and can be reached at email@example.com